-Note some of the above company offerings may include products other than the principal category shown within parenthesis under the Assets tab.
+Note: Some of the above company offerings may include products other than the principal category shown within parenthesis under the Assets tab.

 For example, Apple not only manufactures computer hardware but also markets software applications and operating systems.
 Similarly, Johnson & Johnson produces not only medical supplies but also personal care hygienic goods and surgical equipment.

-Forbes 2016 Global 2000 individual company profiles, Example of top US company compiled for this study: Exxon Mobil.
-Accessed on July 8, 2016
+Forbes Global 2000 individual company profiles, Example of top US company compiled for this study: ExxonMobil.
+Accessed on October 1, 2019

-Forbes 2015 Global 2000 rankings, The World’s Biggest Public Companies.
+Forbes Global 2000 rankings for the United States, The World’s Biggest Public Companies.
 Accessed on October 1, 2019

 Wikipedia, List of largest companies by market capitalization.
 Accessed on October 1, 2019